Reforming Research Assessment

 Breakout sessions

-Scope: In today’s advanced knowledge economies, competition serves as a main driving force behind new inventions and scientific breakthroughs.
+In today’s advanced knowledge economies, competition serves as a main driving force behind new inventions and scientific breakthroughs.
 Researchers are competing for funding.
 Universities are competing for visibility and impact.
 Countries are competing for talent.
 However, healthy competition requires standardized principles and openness for collaboration.
 While competitive behaviors continue to drive scientific breakthroughs, it is clear that collaboration and networks based on trust and inclusion are necessary components in the advancement of scientific creativity, innovation and excellence.
 This topical session asks how to balance competition with collaboration as a cornerstone of healthy, connected scientific institutions.
 How do universities and research funding agencies establish rules and principles for sound competition and collaboration?
 How do they ensure that European universities stay at the forefront of global science?

 12 noon